avniproject/avni-reporting/Readme.md

 Reports are defined in `utilities/generate.js`.
 We use builder pattern to build reports based on different queries.
 Existing reports can be used as a reference point to create a new report.

 Starting point to generate this reports is `utilities/index.js`.
 You can run this script by doing `node index.js`.

+### Some weird things:

+- There are two custom operators we are using named q1 and q4 in some sql queries.
+We replace q1 with one single quote and q4 with four single quotes in generated queries.
+This is weird but needed in some metabase queries using filters.
+We replace literal single quotes found in our queries to with two single quotes for escaping because our queries are wrapped in crosstab and frequency_and_percentage functions as string. q1 and q4 is useful when we don't want our single quotes to get replaced by two single quotes.
+These are used in reports in metabase that needs filters.